A writing tool for literature essays

 Can I tell it which literary devices to focus on?▾

 Yes, and you should.
-If your prompt is about symbolism in The Great Gatsby, say so in the form — the drafter will structure body paragraphs around specific symbols instead of writing a general essay about the novel.
+If your prompt is about symbolism in The Great Gatsby, say so in the form — the workspace will help you structure body paragraphs around specific symbols instead of writing a general essay about the novel.
 The more specific your prompt, the sharper the close readings.